 What is Hydro-JULES?

-Hydro-JULES is a research programme funded by the UK’s Natural Environment Research Council.
-It will produce a fully integrated open-source model of the terrestrial hydrological cycle.
+Hydro-JULES is a research programme funded by the UK’s Natural Environment Research Council to support research in hydrological and land surface modelling.

 Who is it for?

-Hydro-JULES will provide integrated modelling capability for the UK research and academic community in hydrology and land-surface science.
-It will enable scientific researchers to collaborate more effectively on hydrological problems which link the atmosphere, land-surface, groundwater, cryosphere and oceans.
+Hydro-JULES provides integrated modelling capability for the UK research and academic community in hydrology and land-surface science.
+It enables researchers to collaborate more effectively on hydrological problems which link the atmosphere, land-surface, groundwater, cryosphere and oceans.

 Is it a model, a framework, or a platform?

-Hydro-JULES will produce a model of the terrestrial hydrological cycle which will be capable of running in a standalone configuration.
-Model sub-components will be provided in a modular framework so that other models will be able to link to them.
-Where appropriate, some modules will be linked to JULES (the Joint UK Land Environment Simulator), which is the UK’s land-surface model used in weather forecasting and climate research.
+The Hydro-JULES framework allows components of the Earth system to be coupled together to model the water cycle.
+Sub-components can be contributed as modules so that other models will be able to link to them.
+Where appropriate, some modules are linked to JULES (the Joint UK Land Environment Simulator), which is the UK’s land-surface model used in weather forecasting and climate research.

 How do the components link together?

 The modular components of Hydro-JULES will be linked using carefully documented interfaces which describe the inputs, outputs and expected behaviour of each module.
 When used outside of the JULES system, Hydro-JULES modules will be exposed to the end-user via an interface providing the ability to link modules together with high-level research computing tools such as Python.